 What You Need

-Before you engross yourself on your sewing project, don’t forget to prepare the basics.
+Before you engross yourself in your sewing project, don’t forget to prepare the basics.
 You need a needle, thread, and scissors.
 As you go along the way and be more comfortable with sewing, you can add more equipment to your kit.
 You can usually find these items at your local stores.

 For simple projects or repairs at home, you don’t have to run out and get a sewing machine right away.
 Most can be done easily in the comfort of your home.
 The three most common hand stitches are:

 - Backstitch – this is useful for basic embroidery or if you want a stitch that is durable.
-For an in-depth instruction on how to sew a backstitch, watch this video by Red Ted Art.
+For in-depth instruction on how to sew a backstitch, watch this video by Red Ted Art.